 For an annual fee we will provide you with a 240-litre brown bin for your garden waste.
 We will empty your brown bin every fortnight all year round, apart from two weeks over the Christmas period.

-If you pay by annual direct debit, the charge will be £22 per year.
-If you pay by any other method, the charge will be £31 per year.
+From April 1, 2017, the charge will be £28 per year if you pay by annual direct debit.
+If you pay by any other method, the charge will be £37 per year.